Marty Hogan

-Martin Francis Hogan (October 25, 1869 - August 15, 1923), nicknamed "the Indianapolis Ringer", was an English born right fielder in Major League Baseball who played for the Cincinnati Reds (1894) and St. Louis Browns (1894-1895).
+Martin Francis Hogan (October 25, 1869 - August 15, 1923), nicknamed "the Indianapolis Ringer", was an English-born right fielder in Major League Baseball (MLB) who played for the Cincinnati Reds (1894) and St. Louis Browns (1894-1895).
 After leaving the National League, Hogan moved on to the minor league Indianapolis Hoosiers.
 Some sources suggest he set a national baserunning record in the 1890s.

 When his playing career ended, he worked as a minor league baseball manager in Ohio, Pennsylvania, and Wisconsin.
 As a manager, Hogan groomed several pitchers who excelled in the major leagues.
 He signed future stars Stan Coveleski and Sam Jones to their first professional contracts and helped launch the career of Roy Castleton, the first native of Utah to play in the major leagues.

 In 1912, Hogan was among a select group of veteran managers invited to participate in the United States Baseball League, which was treated by the baseball establishment as an "outlaw league".
 For reasons that are unclear, he did not actually manage a franchise in the short-lived alternative league and resumed his career as a minor league manager.
 Hogan eventually settled in his adopted hometown of Youngstown, Ohio, where he died in 1923.